SwissLife-OSS/swisslife-oss.github.io/website/blog/2019-29-11-squadron-release.md

 The current release only supports [xUnit](https://xunit.net/) as the testing framework.
 We are now in the process of
-abstracting the initialization of resources so that it can be used framework independent.
+abstracting the initialization of resources to make it framework independent.
 [NUnit](https://nunit.org/) is the next framework on our list to be supported, and of course with the new abstraction you can use Squadron in any .NET Core app.

 ### Samples

-We are planing to provide a sample solution to show some more complex scenarios using Squadron.
+We are building a sample solution to show some more complex scenarios using Squadron.
-Especially using the [Compose Resource](https://swisslife-oss.github.io/squadron/docs/compose) and the Integration with Selenium tests.
+Especially using the [Compose Resource](https://swisslife-oss.github.io/squadron/docs/compose) and integration with Selenium tests.

 If you have some ideas for improvements or you'd like to see other integrations in Squadron feel free to create an [issue](https://github.com/SwissLife-OSS/squadron/issues) or submit a [pull request](https://github.com/SwissLife-OSS/squadron/pulls).